Are Delivery Drivers Covered by Their Auto Insurance?

 Many Americans are social distancing and self-quarantining in light of the coronavirus pandemic.
 To help reduce the effects of the drop in business, more companies are seeking drivers to deliver groceries, takeout meals, and other items to customers.
 If you are looking for work as a delivery driver and plan to use your own vehicle, you need to be aware of possible auto insurance consequences if you’re in a crash in Maryland.

 Have you been injured in a wreck?
-An experienced Trollinger Law LLC – Waldorf car accident attorney can help you navigate the complex insurance issues you might be facing.
+An experienced Trollinger Law LLC – car accident attorney in Waldorf, MD can help you navigate the complex insurance issues you might be facing.
 Call or contact us today for a free and confidential consultation.

 Can Delivery Drivers Use Their Own Car Insurance?